 Rocking out on the radio

 So, what’s the best rock radio station in the United States?
-That’s clearly a question with a lot of different answers.
-Some people will be drawn to internet radio stations like “Metal Nation Radio” where they can find the rock music, they love through a Wi-Fi connection wherever they are.
-Other people will appreciate the local community and flavor that they get when they tune into one of the regional rock radio stations in the US, like WFFX, for Illinois, while others will appreciate the bigger national ones.
+That’s clearly a question with a lot of different answers, and down to personal preference in the end.

+Some people will appreciate the local community and flavor that they get when they tune into one of the regional rock radio stations in the US, like WFFX, for Illinois, while others will appreciate the bigger national ones.

 The good news?

 It seems like no matter what kind of rock and roll you’re into, there are rock radio station frequencies out there for everyone, all across the US.

 All you need to do is be willing to fiddle with your dial from time-to-time to find the latest rock anthems on the airwaves.